nerc-project/nerc-docs/docs/get-started/allocation/project-and-allocation-review.md

 provide a reason and this is displayed for the NERC admins as part of the review process.

-Once the project review page if completed, the PI is redirected to the project detail page and they see the status change to "project review pending".
+Once the project review page is completed, the PI is redirected to the project detail page and they see the status change to "project review pending".

 ![Project Review Pending Status](images/coldfront-project-review-pending-status.png)